vincentdephily/emlop/README.md

       -s, --show <e,m,t,a>     Show (e)emerge processes, (m)erges, (t)otal, and/or (a)ll
-      -N, --first [<num>]      Show only the first <num> entries -n, --last [<num>]       Show only the last <num> entries --resume [<source>]  Use main, backup, any, or no portage resume list
+      -N, --first [<num>]      Show only the first <num> entries -n, --last [<num>]       Show only the last <num> entries --resume [<source>]  Use main, backup, either, or no portage resume list
     Stats:
           --limit <num>     Use the last <num> merge times to predict durations --avg <fn>        Select function used to predict durations